bryanwb/sellsword/README.md

         current-env.ssw  # symlink to current configuration

 Any file ending in '-env.ssw' will be sourced to the parent shell and should only include key/value pairs.
-Note that this actually a yaml file
+Note that this actually a yaml file.
+Also note that we are using lower-case values here and not the typical uppercase used by environment variables.
+This is because most self-respecting developers swap caps lock with control, making long uppercase names inconvenient to type.

 ```
 # file ~/.ssw/aws/acme-dev-env.ssw